UbiquityDotNET/Llvm.NET/docfx/articles/Samples/Kaleidoscope-ch7.1.md

 as it is obvious they are going to be called, and discarded afterwards.
 For function definitions, it isn't clear if the functions will or won't be called.
 While, the code generation could scan the function to find all functions it calls to generate them all at the same time - there is no guarantee that the input arguments to the function will go through a path that needs them all.
-Thus function definitions are all lazy compiled on first use.
+Thus, for Kaleidoscope, function definitions are all lazy compiled on first use.

 ## General Concept of Lazy Compilation
 The general idea is that the language runtime registers every lazy JIT function with the JIT by name with a